Dear Seattle University Residential Students:

 I hope this message finds you well and taking good care of your health and wellness.
 I write this afternoon with updates for residential students who will be physically present in the residence halls from now through the end of Spring Quarter 2020.
 The university received updated guidance from Public Health of Seattle & King County for student housing at higher education institutions and I believe it is important for you to be aware of this guidance and to know what policies and procedures the university will implement in order to promote the health and safety of the Seattle University community.

-The complete “Information on COVID-19 for Student Housing at Higher Education Institutions” document is attached for your reference.
+The complete “” document is attached for your reference.
 Seattle University has already implemented many of the agency’s recommendations; however, the updated guidance has led us to take additional precautionary measures as we continue to confront this unprecedented challenge.
 While this message will not address every recommendation described in the guidance, I want to emphasize the following updates:

 Policy Change Regarding Visitors & Guests in Residence Halls